 - Pinterest Widget

-To automatically block the scripts of the cookies installed by these services using the GDPR Cookie Consent plugin, go to GDPR Cookie Consent > Script Blocker.
-This will take you to the Manage Script Blocking page in the plugin as shown in the screenshot below.
+To automatically block the scripts of the cookies installed by these services using the GDPR Cookie Consent plugin, go to GDPR Cookie Consent > Script Blocker > Scripts tab.
+This will take you to the Manage Script Blocking page as shown in the screenshot below.

 To block the scripts automatically from rendering on the website, enable the toggle button for the selected scripts.
 This will block the scripts from any sources rendering on the website unless the user consents.
 If the toggle buttons are in the disabled state, the scripts from other sources other the GDPR plugin will not be automatically blocked.